Authgear

 Customizing Default Limits

-Where the default rate limits do not work for your specific use case, you can contact us for further discussions on customizing the default limits for your project.
+Where the default rate limits do not work for your specific use case, you can for further discussions on customizing the default limits for your project.